rynbrd/r51-ecu/docs/climate.md

 _Byte 7: Unknown_

-This has been observed to flip between the values 0x42, 0x45, and 0x47.
-It is not known what causes the value to change.
+This value seems to change on each boot and stays the same until the next time the system boots.
+I suspect this value informs the AV Control Unit on how to set the temperature but I have not confirmed.
+Observed values include 0x42, 0x45, 0x47, and 0x3F.

 #### CAN Frame ID 54B